 A female Masked Luchador who's actually Julia Chang filling in for an injured wrestler friend.Tropes associated with Jaycee:

-- Ass Kicks You: Several of her moves feature this.
+- Ass Kicks You: Several of her moves feature this, including a hip check, and a dropping butt crush.

 - Epileptic Trees: Speculation that it's Julia behind the mask began almost immediately after the character was revealed, with this image◊ surfacing not even hours after the news hit the Internet.
 That her name is a phonetic spelling of Julia's initials, a video of TTT2's location test showed Jaycee has a lot of Julia's attacks, and both Jaycee and Julia having the same voice continued to fuel the fires until producer Katsuhiro Harada finally confirmed it in an interview at E3 2011.